girls-incode/tdd-mocha-chai-js-strings/readme.md

-# Simple TDD with Mocha & Chai for Javascript Strings
+# TDD with Mocha & Chai for Javascript Strings

 Given some strings of different lengths, if the number of vowels are more than 30% of the string length then insert 'summer' for each continuous set (group) of vowels.